 Another potential source of credit risk arises from the investment of cash deposited as collateral by Members.
-In the case of CRCC, the credit risk has been mitigated by making these investments in 1-day repo backed by government securities with stable and reasonable haircuts considering their estimated liquidation period.
+In the case of CRCC, the credit risk has been mitigated by making these investments through overnight repo or through the overnight contraction account with the Central Bank.
 A limit of maximum 5% of the total collateral posted can be deposited in commercial banks.
 The CRCC can invest the US dollars in commercial banks with a rating that is equal or greater than the rating for the country of Colombia, See Principles 3 and 5 for further details.